Table of Contents

 Abdominal CT provides better visualization of the abdominal viscera.
 It is also an investigation of choice in hemodynamically stable patients presenting with an acute abdomen in an emergency setting.

 Causes of Abdominal Pain According to Regions

 Causes of upper abdominal pain

-Upper abdominal pain can be divided into right upper quadrant pain, pain in epigastrium and left upper quadrant pain.
+Upper abdominal pain can be classified into pain involving the right upper quadrant, epigastrium, and the left upper quadrant.